 Thinking of buying one, already bought one or a gift from a relative?
 No matter where it comes from, you should pay attention to the following lines.
 In this article, How to use a crossbow, I will bring you mostly step by step from touching the crossbow to shooting it safely.
-If you still hesitate on what to buy, have a look on our blog post about How to choose a Crossbow.
+If you still hesitate about what to buy, have a look at our blog post about How to choose a Crossbow.

 Notes: Buying online (probably means that you will have to assemble the crossbow yourself when you received it) or receiving from a relative his old crossbow because he got a new one, you should read and understand the owner's manual of your crossbow ( simply to assemble it appropriately if you bought online).
-By doing so, you will understand the specifics for a proper use of your crossbow.
+By doing so, you will understand the specifics for the proper use of your crossbow.

 If you buy from the pro-shop, they will explain to you the specifics of your crossbow.
 But, I still recommend you to read the manual before shooting your crossbow.
 Never bad to know more than less.

 If you already bought one and you are looking to sight-in your crossbow.
 Follow the link to get the basics about sight-in a crossbow.

 I take into consideration that you will also buy bolts (fletched bolts) and bolt heads if you didn't buy a crossbow package.
 Otherwise, please do so. (some practice points and some hunting broadheads.
 If you intend to use broadheads for practicing and hunting make sure that you sharpen the blades before every hunt).

 Assuming that you bought a package, let's stick to the crossbow basic guideline on how to use a crossbow.